karanpreetsingh462/FitGenius-Hub/README.md

 ---

-**FitGenius Hub** - Empowering your fitness journey with AI-powered guidance and comprehensive health management tools. 💪✨
+**FitSphere** - Empowering your fitness journey with AI-powered guidance and comprehensive health management tools. 💪✨